JonathanStiefel/JonathanStiefel/README.md

 ###

-<p align="left">I'm a passionate data scientist with a knack for predictive analytics.
-I thrive on tackling regression tasks and exploring the fascinating realm of reinforcement learning (RL).
-Additionally, I have a strong foundation in classical machine learning and possess the requisite mathematical prowess.<br><br> During my leisure time, you'll find me honing my problem-solving skills on LeetCode and playing chess.</p>
+<p align="left">I'm a passionate engineer and data analyst with a knack for predictive analytics.
+I thrive on tackling regression tasks and exploring the fascinating realm of reinforcement learning (RL.
+Additionally, I have a strong foundation in classical machine learning and possess the requisite mathematical prowess.<br><br> During my leisure time, you'll find me honing my problem-solving skills on LeetCode, working on Kaggle competitions, and playing chess.</p>

 ###